A Nice Place to Be

 Sheds & Other Structures

-All structures – including sheds, polytunnels, fruit cages etc. require written permission from the Council before they are erected.
-Contact the Site Secretary for the appropriate form – they or a PPAA Committee member will happily supply it.
+All structures – including sheds, greenhouses, polytunnels, fruit cages etc. need written permission from PPAA Committee before they’re erected.
+Message the Site Secretary for the appropriate form – they or a PPAA Committee member will happily supply it.
+The form contains this important information and everyone is strongly advised to familiarise themselves with it before planning any such structure.

 PPAA Committee would like to bring the brick sheds back into use across the allotment site.
 If anyone could help, particularly if they have building experience/skills, then could they please let PPAA Committee know.

-Fencing – with the exception of wire mesh or the like rabbit fencing – is not allowed by the Council on Cardiff allotment sites.
-They say that rabbit fencing is acceptable, provided that it is less than one metre in height.
-It must not be hazardous to other users, and must be within the boundaries of our plots.
-Pathways must not be obstructed.
-Hedges are also classed as a form of fencing, and so are not allowed either.
+Fencing – with the exception of wire mesh or the like rabbit fencing – isn’t allowed by the Council on Cardiff allotment sites.
+They say that rabbit fencing is acceptable, provided that it’s less than one metre in height.
+It mustn’t be hazardous to other users, and must be within the boundaries of our plots.
+Pathways mustn’t be obstructed.
+Hedges are also classed as a form of fencing, and so aren’t allowed either.

 - By using a plastic wheelbarrow.